 Living in Hong Kong

 Living in Hong Kong comes with all the pros and cons of a modern megacity.
-The population density is very high, traffic congestion is the norm, and chances are high that in Hong Kong’s centre, the view from your window will simply be the next 35-floor skyscraper.
+The population density is very high, traffic congestion is the norm, and chances are that in Hong Kong’s center, the view from your window will simply be the next 35-floor skyscraper.

-For a fairly high price, Hong Kong offers all comforts expats might look for.
+For a fairly high price, life in Hong Kong has all comforts expats might look for.
 There is a large variety of international schools for expats with children.
 Furthermore, Hong Kong provides an excellent healthcare system.
-Even buying your favorite groceries from your home country is no problem while you are in Hong Kong – the city’s larger supermarkets stock them all.
+Even buying your favorite groceries from your home country is no problem while you are in Hong Kong ─ the city’s larger supermarkets stock them all.

 Driving in Hong Kong

-Many expats take their car with them when they relocate to Hong Kong – only to realize that it can make their life there more difficult.
-With a car density of around 530 registered cars per square kilometer, it is easy to imagine what rush hour traffic looks like.
+Many expatriates take their car with them when they relocate to Hong Kong ─ only to realize that it can make their life there more difficult.
+With 501,021 registered private cars as of March 2013, predicted to grow to almost 540,000 by 2017, it is easy to imagine what rush hour traffic looks like.

-In Hong Kong, cars drive on the left – another reason why some expats prefer not to drive their own car while in Hong Kong.
-Additionally, expats may only import right-hand drive vehicles, i.e. cars from countries with left-hand traffic.
+In Hong Kong, vehicles drive on the left ─ another reason why some expats prefer not to drive their own car while in Hong Kong.
+Additionally, foreign nationals may only import right-hand drive vehicles, i.e. cars from countries with left-hand traffic.